 Blue offers Kansas’s most affordable Medicare Advantage plans with a zero-dollar drug deductible.
 Earning an impressive four-star rating, it stands out from the crowd by providing a zero-dollar premium and the lowest MOOP at $3,000.

 Cigna’s Kansas plan is another excellent option.
 The plan has a three-star rating and a zero-dollar premium.
-Moreover, it’s an affordable option for Kansas beneficiaries due to its $4,900 MOOP.
+Moreover, it’s affordable for Kansas beneficiaries due to its $4,900 MOOP.

 UnitedHealthcare offers another plan that Kansas beneficiaries should consider.
-With this Local PPO plan, the MOOP is $4,400, and premiums are zero.
+With this Local PPO plan, the MOOP is $4,400, with zero premiums.
 Additionally, UnitedHealthcare’s plan has a four-star rating so that beneficiaries can choose it confidently.

 |PLAN||PREMIUM||MOOP||PLAN TYPE||STAR RATINGS|

-Beneficiaries of the following plans can save a great deal of money by taking advantage of the Part B reduction.
+Beneficiaries of the following plans can save money by taking advantage of the Part B reduction.
 However, it’s important to note that the Part B reduction may not be available in every area.

 The Blue plan offers the highest Part B reduction in the state.
 The four-star plan offers a $75 reduction and a $7,250 MOOP, making it a cost-effective option overall.